ChocolateOverflow/bookshelf/README.md

 ### `your_mod metadata $CODE`

-Print title, authors, and tags for the item with the provided code.
-The 3 items are on separate lines, with authors and tags being comma-separated.
+Print title, authors, and genres for the item with the provided code.
+The 3 items are on separate lines, with authors and genres being comma-separated.
 For example:

 ```
 Rust for noobs